This page is currently under active development and may contain incomplete content or experience instability.

 Credibility boost for entire portfolio

-2029: Multiple IPOs and Expansion
+2029: Potential Multiple Exits and Expansion

-Major Events:
+Potential Events:

-Qm9, Inc. IPO (mid-2029): Quantum cloud/platform play with recurring revenue
+Qm9, Inc. Exit (mid-2029, subject to conditions): Quantum cloud/platform with recurring revenue

 Strategic Activities: